DHTMLX/docs-todolist/docs/guides/localization.md

 ~~~

 :::tip
-To create a custom locale, you can make a copy of the default ([English](#default-locale)) locale, and translate text labels from it into the required language.
+Copy the default [English locale](#default-locale) and translate the text labels into the required language.
 :::

 :::info
-You can download [**a repository from GitHub**](https://github.com/web-widgets/wx-todo-locales/tree/master/locales) which includes locales of the To Do List for the following languages:
+Download [a repository from GitHub](https://github.com/web-widgets/wx-todo-locales/tree/master/locales) with ready-made locales for the following languages:

 - Chinese (**cn**)
 - French (**fr**)